 - An integrated theatre command is one that enables the pooling of resources of all three services under a single commander, towards securing a particular geographical area. - A military commander in charge of a joint command will have the resources of the Army, the Navy and the Air Force at his disposal in the face of a national security threat. - The commander can also carry out joint training while benefiting from the logistics of all three services. - The concept of an integrated theatre command originated in the US.
 The US has eleven unified commands.
-In 2016, China, emulating the US, reorganised its military into five joint theatre commands. - Given that India has the fourth-largest military in the world with each service acting independent of the other, the creation of integrated theatre commands is the need of the hour.
+In 2016, China, emulating the US, reorganised its military into five joint theatre commands. - Given that India has the fourth-largest military in the world, with each service acting independent of the other, the creation of integrated theatre commands is the need of the hour. - Integrated Theatres will also optimise resource utilisation and would certainly involve savings that can be utilised for force modernisation.